Jump to Section:

 To run BLAST:

-1) Go to the coverage visualization panel for the taxon of interest.
+1) Open the coverage visualization panel for the taxon of interest by clicking the coverage visualization icon.

 2) Click the BLAST icon on the right-hand side of the coverage visualization panel.